sirkamar/AROLib/README.md

 to identify and to import.
 Each namespace corresponds to a folder on the file system.
 A namespace folder contains the header files for all the classes and utilities categorized as belonging to that namespace.
-All users of the library are required to add **_“#include <aro/core.hpp>”_** in their header or source files which will automatically include all the class files and related utilities belonging to aro namespace (referred to as the ARO Core).
+All users of the library are required to add **_“#include <aro/core.hpp>”_** in their header or source files which will automatically include all the class files and related utilities belonging to the aro namespace (referred to as the ARO Core).

 Header files in the library are typically named for the classes they contain or the utility they implement.
 Therefore, for example, one would use the statement **_“#include <aro/util/date.hpp>”_** to import the class `aro::util::Date` into a header or source file, or alternatively use the statement **_“#include <aro/util/all.hpp>”_** to import all the header files belonging to the `aro::util` namespace.

-When a class is being used by other classes and functions that are not members of the same namespace, then the class name must be preceded by its namespace specifier (e.g. `aro::Object`) or the C++ **_using_** directive must be employed.
+When a class is being used by other classes and functions that are not members of the same namespace, the class name must be preceded by its namespace specifier (e.g. `aro::Object`), or the C++ **_using_** directive must be employed.
-For simplicity, this API document will hereinafter assume that the **_using namespace aro_** directive is applied to all code snippets and examples.
+For simplicity, this document will hereinafter assume that the **_using namespace aro_** directive is applied to all code snippets and examples.

 The wiki for the repository provides a detailed description of each of the library's namespaces and their members.